 Working as a food process engineer will require a bachelor's degree.
 This can be gained in food process engineering, or in the field of biology, food science, or a related field.
 In this line of work, employers will be looking for individuals with several key skills, like data analysis skills, observational and communication skills, the ability to think critically and solve problems, and computer skills.
 The U.S. Bureau of Labor Statistics reported in May of 2015 that the median annual salary for the related field of food scientist was $65,840.

 Step 1: Obtain a Bachelor's Degree

-A January 2013 search of food process engineer positions on CareerBuilder.com indicated that at least a bachelor's degree is required in order to work in this field.
+A 2016 search of food scientists and technologists on O*NET Online indicated that positions require a bachelor's degree to work in this field.
 Bachelor's degrees are available in food process engineering and similar fields, such as food science and technology.
-The curriculum of a food process engineering program may include coursework in biotechnology, organic chemistry, biological engineering, reaction engineering and food process design.
+The curriculum of a food process engineering program may include coursework in biotechnology, organic chemistry, biological engineering, reaction engineering, and food process design.

 Step 2: Earn a Graduate Degree

 While a graduate degree is not mandatory for entry into a food process engineering career, it may be useful for those who wish to advance their profession or pursue academic careers.
 A few schools offer graduate programs in food process engineering and food technology.
 In addition, some biological engineering programs have specializations in food engineering.

 Step 3: Find Employment